 - Pack a great dose of energy and boost to your low blood sugar after physical activity

-- Our favorite examples: raisins, craisins, dried blueberries, dried strawberries, dried mangoes, dried cherries, dates, dried pineapple, figs, dried apricots, banana chips, coconut flakes
+- Our favorite examples: apple chips, raisins, craisins, dried blueberries, dried strawberries, dried mangoes, dried cherries, dates, dried pineapple, figs, dried apricots, banana chips, coconut flakes

 - The addition of complex carbohydrates adds a boost of energy and keeps you full longer.